 There are several reasons for taking a deposition in different kinds of personal injury cases, including:

-Similar to any other deposition in a civil case, you must give reasonable notice to the other party before holding a personal injury deposition, and the deposition may be in almost any location.
+When either side of the personal injury case (plaintiff or defendant) wants to schedule a deposition, they must give give reasonable notice to all parties according to local court rules, but the deposition may be in almost any location.
 Many attorneys choose to hold depositions at the law firm office or at a court reporter’s office (there must be a court reporter present to record the entire deposition, and the person who scheduled the deposition is usually responsible for the costs associated with the court reporter).

-Similar to trial, there is usually an examination by one attorney, and a cross-examination by an opposing attorney is then permitted.
-During the questioning by the examining attorney, the opposing attorney can object.
+Similar to trial, one attorney typically begins the questioning, and other attorneys have a chance to follow up with their own questions.
+During questioning by an examining attorney, opposing attorneys can object to certain questions and subject matter.
 Unlike a trial, there is no judge to rule immediately on objections.
-Therefore, the objection is noted on the record, but the questioning still proceeds.
+Therefore, the objection is noted on the record, but the questioning proceeds.
 A deponent can only be instructed to not answer a question in very limited circumstances.

 As part of discovery, depositions are used to obtain information that will help your side of the personal injury case.

-Many attorneys prefer to ask broad questions and allow the deponent to provide a long-winded answer.
+Many attorneys prefer to ask broad questions and allow the deponent to provide a long answer.
 Often, the deponent will inadvertently admit a key fact when they go beyond the boundaries of providing a concise answer.
-So, an attorney defending the deposition will usually advise the deponent to provide short and concise answers.
+So, an attorney defending the deposition will usually advise the deponent to provide short and concise responses.